ledlaux/pikoPD/docs/manual.md

 Debug console will also output PD [print] objects, which are parsed automatically.
 Use it moderately, because it can crash the device.

-# WEB config tool
+# WEB Config Tool

 Select your board model (Raspberry Pico, Pico W, Zero or Pico 2).
 Upload your .pd patch to see available parameters or load board.json configuration file.
 Click a pin on the board and add a component, or drag a parameter tag directly onto a pin.
 Export the board.json and place it in the pikoPD folder.

-# WEB control and OSC
+# WEB Control and OSC

 For devices with Wi-Fi like picoW and pico2W WEB and OSC control will be added soon.
 Check web code branch for more info.

-# Useful links
+# Useful Links

 - About hvcc compiler
   https://wasted-audio.github.io/hvcc/